How Should a Bicycle Helmet Fit?

 Chin Strap

 1. Adjust the chin strap so that it fits comfortably below your chin.
-It should be tight enough to prevent the helmet from shifting but not so tight that it causes discomfort.
+It should be tight enough to prevent the helmet from shifting, but not so tight as to cause discomfort.

 2. Ideally, you should be able to fit one or two fingers between the strap and your chin.